cossacklabs/product-docs/acra/acra-in-depth/cryptography-and-key-management/_index.md

 Acra handles TLS connections between:

 * Client application and [AcraServer](/acra/configuring-maintaining/general-configuration/acra-server).
-TLS is used to protect plaintext from application to AcraServer in [Transparent encryption mode](/acra/configuring-maintaining/general-configuration/acra-server#transparent-encryption-mode), and to protect decrypted plaintext by AcraServer before sending to the application back.
+TLS is used to protect a plaintext from application to AcraServer in [Transparent encryption mode](/acra/configuring-maintaining/general-configuration/acra-server#transparent-encryption-mode), and to protect decrypted plaintext by AcraServer before sending to the application back.
 * Client application and [AcraTranslator](/acra/configuring-maintaining/general-configuration/acra-translator).
 TLS is used as transport encryption in HTTP and gRPC protocols supported by AcraTranslator.
 * AcraServer and database.
 TLS is used to protect other data transmitted through AcraServer to database and to be transparent for strictly configured environment with fully protected communication between applications and databases, with mutual